 That's a major challenge, and one we cannot address alone.
 Although we’re working to reduce wasted or lost food in our value chain – through innovation, design and outreach – we’ve got a long way to go before we can have an impact on the global context.
 That’s why we're also working with partners towards this wider systemic change.

-Paul Polman, our CEO, is a member of Champions 12.3, a global coalition of leaders from governments, businesses and civil society, dedicated to accelerating progress toward achieving target 12.3 of the UN Global Goals for Sustainable Development.
+Paul Polman, our former CEO, is a member of Champions 12.3, a global coalition of leaders from governments, businesses and civil society, dedicated to accelerating progress toward achieving target 12.3 of the UN Global Goals for Sustainable Development.

 Part of our Sustainable Nutrition strategy focuses on reducing waste through working with our brands, suppliers, chefs and consumers.
 To mend the world’s food system, our vision is of Sustainable Nutrition – foods and refreshments that taste good, feel good and are a force for good.

 In 2015, we helped to shape the Consumer Goods Forum (CGF) Food Waste Resolution.
 This Resolution commits to halving disposed food waste by 2025 in retail and manufacturing operations, as well as supporting food waste reductions at consumer level and across supply chains.

 During 2016-2017, we worked with the CGF and the World Resources Institute (WRI) to develop our reporting methodology (PDF | 333KB) – to measure our food waste footprint in our direct operations – so we can aim to be as efficient as possible in our manufacturing.
 We use the Global Food Loss and Waste Standard, an accounting and reporting guide that helps quantify how much food is lost or wasted in our manufacturing operations.